z-classic/zcash/README.md

 linker = "/usr/bin/x86_64-w64-mingw32-gcc"
 ```

-Note that in WSL, the Zclassic source code must be somewhere in the default mount file system. i.e `/usr/src/zclassic`, and not on `/mnt/d/`.
+Note that in WSL, the Zclassic source code must be somewhere in the default mount file system, i.e `/usr/src/zclassic`, and not on `/mnt/d/`.
 What this means is that you cannot build directly on the Windows system.

 4. Build for Windows